Sabotaz/techio-GA-playground/markdowns/3-tools.md

 ![Crossover of two chromosoms](/img/OnePointCrossover.scg "Crossover of two chromosoms")

-A solution is to take each parent 50% of their genetic material, making the crossover in the middle of the chromosom.
+A solution is to take each parent 50% of their genetic material, making the crossover in the middle of the chromosome.
 For instance if the parents are `ABCDEFGH` and `1345678`, the child will be `ABCD5678`.
 There is no change in the genes' places.